zammad/zammad-admin-documentation/misc/object-conditions/expert-mode.rst

 Re-arranging conditions and logic blocks
 ----------------------------------------

-Use ≡ to drag conditions or logic blocks and drop it to the position desired.
+Use ≡ to drag conditions or logic blocks and drop them to the position desired.
 By using drag and drop, you won't need to remove and re-add conditions.

    .. hint::

-      Moving logic blocks will also move any condition and, if applicable, logic blocks that's below it.
+      Moving logic blocks will also move any condition and, if applicable, logic blocks that are below it.

       While you can adjust the order of conditions without any further logic blocks, this won't have any consequences.